bumpylumps/chartwatch-intermediate/README.md

 # ChartWatch Intermediate
 This is a static site built for ThinkMD.
-It consumes data from the itunes top 100 charts RSS feed.
-It imports information from the current top 100 albums on itunes and displays their covers, their titles, and the artists that made them.
-It is also a front end application that utilizes Angular, alongside some animations with Sass to make it more interesting to look at.
+It consumes data from the Itunes top 100 charts RSS feed, importing information from the current top 100 albums on Itunes.
+It displays their covers, their titles, and the artists that made them.
+It's a front end application that utilizes Angular, alongside some animations using Sass.

 **A demo is available here:** https://bumpylumps.github.io/chartwatch-intermediate/